Belly Buster Helps Shape of Things to Come

 So how do you deal with it?

-The quick answer is: Stress Less and loses some weight.
-The omentum and the fat around your solid organs like your kidneys are the first things to shrink when you start shedding pounds.
-And when you reduce this fat, you automatically reduce the number of inflammatory chemicals that are being dumped into your liver, which in turn leads to reduced production of stress-inducing hormones.
+The quick answer is Stress Less and lose some weight.
+The Omentum and the fat around your solid organs, like your kidneys, are the first things to shrink when you start shedding pounds.
+When you reduce this fat, you automatically reduce the number of inflammatory chemicals being dumped into your liver, reducing the production of stress-inducing hormones.
 That’s why weight loss affects blood pressure.
-It’s not just because your belly is smaller; it’s because there’s less fat surrounding your organs.
-The weight loss will take the belly fat down, stressing less will keep it off.
+It’s not just because your belly is smaller, but less fat surrounds your organs.
+Weight loss will take the belly fat down, and stressing less will keep it off.

 Seven Steps to Stress Less

-Fat in the abdominal area functions differently than fat elsewhere in the body, it has a greater blood supply as well as more receptors for cortisol, a stress hormone.
+Fat in the abdominal area functions differently than fat elsewhere in the body.
+It has a greater blood supply and more receptors for cortisol, a stress hormone.
 Cortisol levels rise and fall throughout the day, but when you’re under constant stress, the amount of the hormone you produce remains elevated.
-With high stress and, consequently, high cortisol levels, more fat is deposited in the abdominal area since there are more cortisol receptors there.
+With high stress and, consequently, high cortisol levels, more fat is deposited in the abdominal area since there are more cortisol receptors.

-Ab flab is not the only price you’ll pay for chronic stress (the kind created by a marriage that’s unraveling, a job you hate, problems with your health–rather than, say, tension caused by a traffic snarl).
+Ab flab is not the only price you’ll pay for chronic stress (the kind created by a marriage that’s unraveling, a job you hate, or problems with your health–rather than tension caused by a traffic snarl).
 Chronically high cortisol levels also kill neurons in the brain and interfere with feel-good neurotransmitters–such as dopamine and serotonin–which can lead to depression and feeling more stressed.

 More Stress = More Fat

 Stress can be an overwhelmingly powerful emotion.
-Ask anyone who’s ever experienced an anxiety attack while standing in line at the grocery store and they can quickly attest to the powerful punch that stress packs.
-In addition, long-term neglect of a stressful lifestyle can contribute to premature aging and medical conditions, including hypertension, and digestive disorders.
-If you want to improve your health and decrease your fat you must eliminate stress.
+Ask anyone who’s ever experienced an anxiety attack while standing in line at the grocery store, and they can quickly attest to the powerful punch that stress packs.
+In addition, long-term neglect of a stressful lifestyle can contribute to premature aging and medical conditions, including hypertension and digestive disorders.
+To improve your health and decrease fat, you must eliminate stress.